hyperledger/aries-rfcs/features/0270-protocol-test-suite/README.md

 * **DON'T** require manual interaction.
 * **DON'T** artificially link one protocol's results to another's.
 * **DON'T** attempt to release the test suite in sync with other Aries artifacts.
 Rather, use an independent release cadence that many uncoordinated agent projects can leverage per their own convenience.
-* **DON'T** impose uncomfortable process, tool, or architecture constraints on builders of agents.
-A developer should be able to start using the test suite after their agent is designed and built, with little or no retrofit friction.
+* **DON'T** impose unreasonable processes, tools, architecture constraints, or dependencies on builders of agents or test suite contributors.
+For example, if the test suite required the agent under test to be instrumented, and the instrumentation library weren't available on certain platforms, that would violate this rule.
+It should be possible for just about any agent to be put under test, long after its initial design, just by implementing the backchannel.
 * **DON'T** require that the test suite be runnable by an independent third party; trust results as reported by an agent's own developers.
 The suite might be relevant in a certification process, but is not intended to embody a certification process in and of itself.
-* **DON'T** impose build-time, install-time, or test-time dependencies that unduly burden agent developers or test suite contributors.
 * **DON'T** worry about test suite performance much.
 We want tests to run in minutes, so we shouldn't do anything ridiculously time-consuming--but simplicity of the suite is more important than its efficiency.

 ### General Approach